mina-gaid/airline-kpi-dashboard/README.md

 # Airline KPI Dashboard

-This project was made and submitted in calibration with six team members for our college database module.
+This project was made and submitted in collaboration with six team members for our college database module.

 The dashboard displays key business information from a data warehouse.
 Records are genrated using a Python script.